 Similar to an apprentice or trainee, a cadet will work with an employer in a relevant field while completing their studies.
-The main difference is that cadetships are for those studying at a higher education level.
+The main

-Cadets must be in their second-to-last-year or last year of study to be eligible for a cadetship.
+Cadets must be in their second-to-last-year or last-year of study to be eligible for a cadetship.